4 Most Relaxing Beaches on Florida's Panhandle

 Planning a Florida vacation without doing your research is likely to land you in expected destinations such as packed-to-the-gills South Florida or not-so-delightfully tacky Daytona Beach.

-Snowbirds, mostly hailing from Canada and the Midwest, abound in the winter months throughout the Panhandle.
+Snowbirds, most hailing from Canada and the Midwest, abound in the winter months throughout the Panhandle.
 However, they tend to stick to the populated communities of Fort Walton Beach and Destin.
-Come summertime, crowds thin out and you'll find endless stretches of solitary sand.
+Come summertime, crowds thin out, and you'll find endless stretches of solitary sand.

-From east to west, we've selected four of the panhandle's most alluring and lesser-known locales.
+From east to west, we've selected 4 of the Panhandle's most alluring and lesser-known locales.

 St. Joseph Peninsula State Park

-Jutting out from the eastern side of the panhandle like a delicate fishing hook, Cape San Blas - bound on three sides by the waters of the Gulf of Mexico and St. Joe Bay - is home to one of the country's most sublime beaches.
-At St. Joseph Peninsula State Park located on the tip of the coastal barrier peninsula, 10 miles of uninterrupted spun-sugar oceanfront await.
-The spit of sand here fronts the crystalline waters of the gulf, and water temperatures in the summer can reach a cozy 84 degrees.
-The park is a bird watcher's paradise, with more than 240 species found here.
-And there's a full facility campground set just back from the beach if you want to stay the night.
-Postcard perfect doesn't even begin to do this place justice; if you like your beach time as close to nature as possible, you'll be in heaven.
+Jutting out from the eastern side of the Panhandle like a delicate fishing hook, Cape San Blas — bound on 3 sides by the waters of the Gulf of Mexico and St. Joseph Bay — is home to one of the country's most sublime beaches.
+At St. Joseph Peninsula State Park, located at the tip of the coastal barrier peninsula, 10 miles of uninterrupted sugar-white oceanfront await.
+The spit of sand fronts the crystalline waters of the gulf, and water temperatures in the summer can reach a cozy 84 degrees.
+The park is a bird-watcher's paradise, with more than 240 species.
+And there's a full-facility campground set just back from the beach if you want to stay the night.
+Postcard-perfect doesn't even begin to do this place justice; if you like your beach time as close to nature as possible, you'll be in heaven.

 Blue Mountain Beach

-A blip on the radar between the popular resort communities of Destin and Seaside, near South Fort Walton Beach, Blue Mountain Beach is a residential community with a slew of private beach homes available for rent by the week or season.
-Save for a few health food stores and gourmet grocers, there's not much of a commercial presence in town - and that's just how locals like it.
-Regional lore says the beach gets its name from a blue cast that a native wildflower, lupine, gives the dunes.
-But more obvious are the powdery quartz sands, backed by the constantly turquoise-to-sapphire-morphing Gulf of Mexico.
-When you've had your fill of lounging on the beach, rent a bike to pedal along the 19-mile paved Timpoochee Trail, which skirts the sea along the scenic County Road 30A.
+A blip on the radar between the popular resort communities of Destin and Seaside, Blue Mountain Beach is a residential community with a slew of private beach homes available for rent by the week or season.
+Save for a few health-food stores and gourmet grocers, there's not much of a commercial presence in town — and that's just how locals like it.
+Regional lore says that the beach gets its name from a blue cast that a native wildflower, lupine, gives the dunes.
+But more obvious are the powdery quartz sands, backed by the Gulf of Mexico, which is constantly fading between turquoise and sapphire.
+When you've had your fill of lounging on the beach, rent a bike to pedal along the 19-mile, paved Timpoochee Trail, which skirts the sea along the scenic County Road 30A.